richardnv/GuiTeachCsharp/README.md

 and the next note I want to play is the A2 (midi note 45) which can be played on the open A string (same string I'm already on.)
 Still Easy Right?
   But what if the next note is a bend to A#2 (midi note 46).
-Kinda weird to bend an open string, can be done but it would be totaly easy to play the A2 on String 1 Fret 5 and then bend it to A#2.
+Kinda weird to bend an open string, can be done but it would be totally easy to play the A2 on String 1 Fret 5 and then bend it to A#2.

-So you see that the best place to play a note is dependant on what came before and what is comming up.
+So you see that the best place to play a note is dependant on what came before and what is coming up.

 Well, I want to load a midi file, select a track and see how it can be played in real time.
 Taking into consideration: